 Skip to content

-3.2 The Rise of Massively Parallel Processing (MPP)
+3.2 Massively Parallel Processing (MPP)

 Defining Data Parallelism

 The data parallel model is a programming paradigm in which parallelism is achieved by applying the same operation simultaneously to all elements of a large dataset.
-Instead of a single processor iterating through the data, the model assigns a simple processing element to each data point, allowing for massive parallel execution.3 This approach is particularly well-suited for problems with inherent data regularity, such as image processing, scientific simulations, and neural network training.4
+Instead of a single processor iterating through the data, the model assigns a simple processing element to each data point, allowing for parallel execution.3 This approach is particularly well-suited for problems with inherent data regularity, such as image processing, scientific simulations, and neural network training.4

 To support this model, TMC developed specialized programming languages, including C* and *Lisp, which provided high-level constructs for expressing data-parallel operations, abstracting the architectural complexity from the programmer.1